 Daniel E. Armanios is an assistant professor in the Department of Engineering and Public Policy at Carnegie Mellon University.
-He earned BA (Political Science) and BSE degrees (Mechanical Engineering) at the University of Pittsburgh, where he was a Goldwater Scholar and a Truman Scholar.
+He earned BA (2007, Political Science) and BSE degrees (2007, Mechanical Engineering) at the University of Pittsburgh, where he was a Goldwater Scholar and a Truman Scholar.
 As a Rhodes Scholar, he then received MSc degrees in Management Research and in Water Science, Policy and Management from the University of Oxford.
 As an NSF Graduate Research Fellow, he earned a PhD in Management Science & Engineering at Stanford University.

-Mary Ellen Callahan is a partner in Jenner & Block, a large international law firm, and works in their Washington, DC office.
+Mary Ellen Callahan is the Assistant General Counsel for the Walt Disney Company based in Los Angeles.
 She earned a BPhil degree (1990, Political Science) from the University of Pittsburgh and a JD degree (1997) from the University of Chicago.
-She was the longest-serving former Chief Privacy Officer of the United States Department of Homeland Security (2009-2012).
+She was the longest-serving former Chief Privacy Officer of the United States Department of Homeland Security (2009-2012), and later a partner at Jenner & Block, a large international law firm (2012-2017).
 She has a unique and broad knowledge of and experience with the interface of the protection of privacy, civil rights and civil liberties with cybersecurity and national security issues.
 She is a member of the University of Pittsburgh’s Board of Trustees (2010-2018).
+Ms. Callahan chairs the Board of Visitors.

 Shelly Culbertson researches public sector development in the Middle East at the think tank The RAND Corporation.
 Her work focuses on education reform as well as science and entrepreneurship policy.
 She currently coleads a multi-year effort to advise the Kurdistan Regional Government of Iraq on improving education.
 She earned a BPhil degree (1999, Political Science, Philosophy) and a BS degree (1999, Mathematics) from the University of Pittsburgh, before receiving a MPA degree in international relations and development studies in the Woodrow Wilson School for Public and International Affairs at Princeton University.